 You may report without sharing your name by using the electronic reporting form found at tellsomebody.tamu.edu.
-Your report will be forwarded to the Title IX Officer for review.
+Your report will be forwarded to the Title IX Coordinator for review.
 Depending on the amount of information disclosed, the University’s ability to investigate and respond to the report may be limited.

 Unsure about Reporting?